Child Care Service Family Fee

 Refer to the Child Care Service Family Fee Schedule located at the end of this chapter.

-Note: CWES clients on cash aid with child care expenses will not have a family fee since their income will be less than the 75 percent SMI Limit.
+Exception: CalWORKs Employment Services (CWES) clients on cash aid with child care expenses will not have a family fee since their income will be less than 75 percent of the State Median Income (SMI) Limit.

 Related Topics